The Airmen's Stories - Sgt. W C Wills

 On 1st February Wills shot down a CR42 south-west of Cirene.

-He is buried in Knightsbridge War Cemetery, Acroma, Libya and also commemorated on the family grave at Wimbourne Road Cemetery, Bournemouth.
+His body was recovered and he is buried in Knightsbridge War Cemetery, Acroma, Libya and also commemorated on the family grave at Wimbourne Road Cemetery, Bournemouth.

 Above image courtesy of Grave Concerns.